West Bank station

-West Bank is a light rail station along the Metro Green Line in Minneapolis.
+West Bank station is a light rail station along the Metro Green Line in Minneapolis.
 It serves the West Bank campus of the University of Minnesota, as well as the Cedar-Riverside neighborhood.

 Construction in the vicinity began in 2010, and the station opened with the rest of the line in 2014.
 It is the westernmost station only served by Green Line trains.
 The next station to the west, U.S. Bank Stadium Station, has been served by the Blue Line since it opened in 2004.

 Location

 The station is located west of the Washington Avenue Bridge, extending from Cedar Avenue to slightly east of 19th Avenue.

 The station is located on Hennepin County Road 122, an unsigned continuation of Washington Avenue SE.
 Washington Avenue originally ran straight east-west across the Mississippi River when the first bridge for the road was built in 1884.
 However, the current bridge was constructed in the 1960s at a slight angle to the southwest, causing Washington Avenue to become discontinuous.

 Washington Avenue S itself is located a block to the north, and has its eastern terminus on the West Bank at 19th Avenue, leading into the University of Minnesota Law School.